eformsignen/eformsignen.github.io/help/chapter7.rst

 .. _template_fb:

 =====================================================================
-Creating templates using Form Builder (MS Office Add-in)
+Creating templates using eformsign for Microsoft Office
 =====================================================================

 ----------------